shauryaprakash/HaskellUtility/index.md

 Collections of simple yet useful haskell programs for  beginners.

-### Code takes input as string and splits it into substrings as per pattern
+### Code takes input as string and splits it into substrings based on given character
 import Data.List
 import System.IO